Organicism: Theoretical Biology Club

 In the early 1930s Joseph Henry Woodger and Joseph Needham, together with Conrad Hal Waddington, John Desmond Bernal, Dorothy Needham, and Dorothy Wrinch, formed the Theoretical Biology Club, to promote the organicist approach to biology.
 The club was in opposition to mechanistic philosophy, reductionism, and the gene-centric view of evolution.
 Most of the members were influenced by the philosophy of Alfred North Whitehead.
 The club disbanded as the Rockefeller Foundation refused to fund their investigations.

 Ecology

 In ecology, "organicism" and "organicistic" (or "organismic") are used to designate theories which conceptualize populations, particularly ecological communities or ecosystems, according to the model of the individual organism.
 As such, the term "organicism" is sometimes used interchangeably with "holism", although there are versions of holism that are not organicistic/organismic but individualistic.

+Early iterations of Gaia theory took an explicitly organicist approach by conceptualizing the entire Earth as an integrated, self-regulating organic whole akin to a living being, rather than just a mechanical collection of separate components.